-A recent study found that for every hour an adult watches television, his or her life expectancy is reduced by twenty-two minutes.
-1 While television in small doses will not do much harm, couch-potato behaviour will affect your lifespan and interfere with your social skills.
+A report shifty found that for every hour an addit watches television, its or her the experiment of a reduced by bready two exercises. (a) While television in small doses will not do much harm, couch-potato behaviour will affect your lifespan and interfere with your social skills.

-(2)People who do not exercise for around fifty minutes at least three times per week may feel exhausted and experience poor concentration.
-This may affect daily work performance and have a negative impact on their physical wellbeing.
+People who do not exercise for around fifty minutes at least three times per week may feel exhausted and experience poor concentration.
+This may affect daily work performance and have a negative leased on their plantical and poly.